Check out our Resources section for free tax guides, forms, and more!

 Hawaii has a progressive income tax rate which ranges between 1.4% and 11%.
 Individuals with high incomes pay one of the highest marginal income tax rates in the country.
 In 2021, the Hawaii Senate passed legislation that would have made the top income tax rate 16%, but it failed to become law.

-Here are the current tax brackets by filing status and taxable income.
+Here are the 2026 tax brackets by filing status and taxable income.

 Hawaii Individual Income Tax Rates – Single or Married Filing Separate